Crni Timok

 After a flow of 84 km, the Crni Timok reaches Zaječar, where it joins the Beli Timok River, forming the Veliki Timok River.
 It drains an area of 1232 km2.

 Early in its course it receives from the right the Radovanska, Suva, Velika, Salešča, Šarbanovačka, Jasenova, Bajnska and Suva rivers and from the left the Velika Suvaja, Mirovska, Arnauta, Osnička.
 Since most of the right tributaries come from the highly polluted area of the Bor copper mining basin, they pollute the Crni Timok.

+The river is situated in the Crna Reka region.